Elliott Key Harbor and Campground Closed Until Further Notice

 The Environmental Education Program works to cultivate an appreciation of our natural world, leading to the preservation of Biscayne's natural resources along the southeastern edge of the Florida peninsula and ultimately the environment as a whole.

-We are excited for you and your students to begin to plan a field trip and embark on the adventure of exploring one of almost 400 National Park Units in the country!
+We are excited for you and your students to begin to plan a field trip and embark on the adventure of exploring one of over 400 National Park Units in the country!
 As you will soon discover, Biscayne National Park is a treasure chest filled with gold, silver, emeralds, and diamonds.
 Let us take you there!

 Did You Know?